 Testing Services.
 Testing Services offers fee-based testing to the Dallas-area community.
-These services include on-campus administration of national testing programs such as the LSAT, MPRE, GRE and others.
+These services include oncampus administration of national testing programs such as the LSAT, MPRE, GRE and others.
 Other testing offered includes credit by exam (CLEP), and correspondence examinations for local distance learners enrolled in other universities.
-For additional information, students should visit www.smu.edu/studentaffairs/healthcenter/academicprofessionaltesting or call the center at 214-768-2269.
+For additional information, students should visit smu.edu/testingprogram or call the center at 214-768-2269.